 Some states have implemented the No Pay, No Play law.
 This law states that if you are driving uninsured and you get into an accident – even if it is not your fault – you are limited in what you can collect for your own damages and injuries from the other driver’s insurance company.
 More states are taking a serious look at the No Pay, No Play law.

 I Got Caught Driving Without Insurance.
 Can I Still Get Reliable Car Insurance?

 Yes, you can.
 Freeway Insurance provides quality car insurance for all drivers regardless of driving record.
 We can help you get an SR-22 in just a few minutes.

-Typically, states require you to have an SR-22 for three years after you were caught driving without insurance.
+Typically, states require you to have an SR-22 for three years after you were caught driving without insurance first offense.
 The reason for this is that it makes it easier for them to check up on you.
 Since your insurance company automatically verifies this, the state can easily see that you’re following the law.

-Getting reliable and affordable car insurance is easier than you think.
+Getting reliable and affordable car insurance coverage is easier than you think.
 Freeway Insurance can help you get back on the road quickly with affordable car insurance for all drivers.
-Call us now at 800-777-5620 or get your free car insurance quote online.
+You can get a fast and free car insurance quote online, or call us now at 800-777-5620.
+You can also stop by one of our convenient locations.